pandas-dev/pandas/doc/source/development/roadmap.rst

 See `these design documents <https://dev.pandas.io/pandas2/internal-architecture.html#removal-of-blockmanager-new-dataframe-internals>`__ for more.

-Decoupling of Indexing and Internals
+Decoupling of indexing and internals
 ------------------------------------

 The code for getting and setting values in pandas' data structures needs refactoring.